News - follow us on Facebook https://www.facebook.com/Almannavarnir Twitter @almannavarnir and webpage on Bárðarbunga www.avd.is/en

 Volcanic gases with possible effect human health are released into the atmosphere from the eruption in Holuhrauni.
 The most abundant gases are water ( H2O), carbon dioxide (CO2) and sulphur dioxide (SO2).
 Other substances such as hydrogen sulfide (H2S), hydrogen(H2), carbon monoxide (CO), hydrogen chloride (HCl), hydrogen fluoride (HF) and helium (He) are also released, but in smaller amounts.

 The human health effect is mainly caused by SO2, the most common symptoms are irritation in eyes, throat and respiratory tract and people can experience difficulties in breathing in high concentrations of SO2.
 Persons with asthma, bronchitis, emphysema and heart diseases are more sensitive than healthy people and develop symptoms at lower concentrations compared with others.
 They are advised to have their respiratory medication available.
-It is wise to use the same recommendations for children as for people with
+It is wise to use the same recommendations for children as for people with underlying respiratory diseases, although no reliable data on children and SO2 is available

 We are expecting the first real snowstorm this autumn on Monday morning (Oct.
 20th).
 The weather forecast for Sunday is mild with some rain, but changes in the weather are expected on Monday morning.
 Those who are driving around the country are advised to use Sunday for travelling as driving conditons may change.
 More information on the weather can be found on the Met Office webpage http://en.vedur.is/ and information on road condition http://www.vegagerdin.is/english/road-conditions-and-weather/